ChickenEating/Dif-CDFusion/README.md

 # Dif-CDFusion: Bridging Spectral Fidelity and Structural Detail in Infrared-Visible Image Fusion

-This repository contains the official implementation of the paper ​**Bridging Spectral Fidelity and Structural Detail: A Diffusion-Based Common-Differential Fusion Network for Infrared-Visible Images**, which has been submitted to ​**IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.
+This repository provides the official PyTorch implementation of the paper ​**Bridging Spectral Fidelity and Structural Detail: A Diffusion-Based Common-Differential Fusion Network for Infrared-Visible Images**, which has been submitted to **​IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.
+In this work, we introduces ​Dif-CDFusion, a novel framework designed to address the critical challenge of reconciling spectral fidelity and structural consistency in infrared-visible image fusion.
+By leveraging diffusion-based feature extraction and a common-differential alternating fusion strategy, our approach achieves state-of-the-art performance in preserving both color integrity and structural details.
+This repository includes the complete source code, pretrained models, and evaluation scripts to facilitate reproducibility and further research in the field of multimodal image fusion.
+We hope this implementation will serve as a valuable resource for researchers and practitioners working on advanced image fusion techniques.

 ## Method Framework
 Below is the framework of our proposed ​**Dif-CDFusion**:

 ![Dif-CDFusion Framework](./figs/framework.png)

 ## Abstract